ME-ICA/multi-echo-data-analysis/_sources/content/plot_approach_figures.md

 import os
 from glob import glob

-import numpy as np
-import nibabel as nib
-import pandas as pd
-import seaborn as sns
-import matplotlib.pyplot as plt from nilearn import plotting, masking from nilearn.image import math_img from repo2data.repo2data import Repo2Data
+import matplotlib.pyplot as plt import nibabel as nib import numpy as np import pandas as pd import seaborn as sns from nilearn import image, masking, plotting from repo2data.repo2data import Repo2Data

 # Install the data if running locally, or point to cached data if running on neurolibre